HugoBastian/CanPileWebsite/replit.md

 - **Status**: Wireframe/Mockup stage

 ## Recent Changes
+- **October 22, 2025**:
+  - **Contact Section**: Redesigned layout with side-by-side format (Waiting-room.webp image on left, buttons on right)
+  - Made contact buttons smaller and more compact (reduced padding, icon size, and font sizes)
+  - Added scroll margin (scroll-mt-20) to all sections for proper navigation with sticky header
+  - **Reviews**: Changed star rating display from 4.0 to 4.5 stars (using half-star gradient) to better represent 4.4 average

 - **October 21, 2025**:
   - **Language Toggle**: Implemented complete bilingual support (Catalan/Castellano) with language switcher in header
   - Created comprehensive translations.js file with all website content in both CA and ES